d0ku/Sword_Word/README.md

 I will add further info for this in the future.

-Supported text formats is UTF-8
+Supported text format is UTF-8 (no diacritics in dictionaries ATM)

 That's the first project ever finished by me so be nice :D